Manual Installation Databases

 phpmyadmin.
 This is a manual task, depending on what your setup looks like and is not part of this documentation.

 To install postgres, use the following command (or that of your preferred package manager):

-In order to allow ownCloud access to the database, create a known
+In order to allow ownCloud access to the database, create an

 Oracle 11g is only supported for the ownCloud Enterprise edition.
 Please see the Oracle Database Setup & Configuration in the Enterprise documentation section.